 The most common kinds of sugars are:

 Sucrose is table sugar, made up of glucose and fructose.
-It can be extracted from sugar cane or sugar beet but it is also found in honey, fruits, and some vegetables.
-Likewise, fructose and glucose are found in honey, fruits, and vegetables.
+It can be extracted from sugar cane or sugar beet.
+Fructose and glucose are also in honey, fruits, and vegetables.

 Maltose is the sugar found in beer and malted drinks[*].

-The sugars you should be most concerned with are found in your kitchen cupboard.
+The sugars you should be most concerned about are those in your kitchen cupboard.
 These include granulated sugar, caster sugar, icing sugar, and refined sugar.

-Luckily, there are plenty of low-carb sugar substitutes to choose from, with fewer calories and carbohydrates.
-Some of the better options for sugar include:
+The good news is that there are plenty of low-carb sugar substitutes to choose from with fewer calories and carbohydrates.
+Some of the better options include stevia and monk fruit.

-While Americans may be more familiar with stevia coming in little packets, it’s actually an herb that belongs to the Asteraceae family, having an estimated 200 or more types of species of stevia that exist.
-Just take a look in the baking aisle of your local grocery store to discover there’s no shortage of stevia.
+While Americans may be more familiar with stevia coming in little packets, it’s an herb that belongs to the Asteraceae family.

-Stevia wasn’t always so sweet.
-In 1931, it was discovered that when two glycosides, stevioside and rebaudioside, are combined, it gives stevia a perfectly sweet taste.
+Stevia wasn’t always known as a sweetener.
+In 1931, it was discovered that when two glycosides — stevioside and rebaudioside — are combined, it gives stevia a perfectly sweet taste.

-Randomized controlled trials have shown stevia has minimal effects on blood glucose, insulin, blood pressure or weight, unlike sugar[*].
-Plus, it contains zero calories and zero carbohydrates.
+Randomized controlled trials have shown that, unlike sugar, stevia has minimal effects on blood glucose, insulin, blood pressure, and weight[*].
+Plus, it contains zero calories and zero carbs.

-Still other sugar substitutes aren’t quite as good as stevia or monk fruit but are still better than blood-sugar spiking sugar and honey.
+Other sugar substitutes aren’t quite as good as stevia or monk fruit, but they’re still better than blood-sugar-spiking sugar and honey.